google/travel-impact-model/README.md

 **Greenhouse gases:** Greenhouse gases other than CO<sub>2</sub> are not included.

-**Passenger load factors:** The same default load factor is used for every flight instead of including seasonal, regional, and airline level factors.

-This simplifying assumption was introduced during Covid-19 pandemic times.

 **Seat configurations:** If there are no seat configurations individual numbers for a flight available from published flight schedules, or if they are